BartSimpson954/BartSimpson954.github.io/Altoro_Mutual.md

 You need to install go lang as well you can install it <a href="https://golang.org/doc/install">Here</a>

+Oki Doki when your done installing that bull shniki then we can run Subfinder and see what we GET lulz

+I ran the command `subfinder -d testfire.net`

+and ba da bing ba da boom
+we got

+Now that we got both files lets combine the two and use `sort -u` ovi, KLSDAJFLKJADFJDFJA

+This is the final output

+`20.testfire.net`

+`altoro.testfire.net`

+`demo2.testfire.net`

+`demo-analytics.testfire.net`

+`demo.testfire.net`

+`domain2.testfire.net`

+`evil.testfire.net`

+`ftp.testfire.net`

+`httpdemo.testfire.net`

+`localhost.testfire.net`

+`srchttpdemo.testfire.net`

+`testfire.net`

+`testsite.testfire.net`

+`www.testfire.net`

 ## Sub-Domain Takeover

 ## CORS misconfigurations